QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-1.rst

     - The installation of Windows 11 may require an internet connection to grab a Microsoft ID.
 Previously, this was true only for the home edition, but since version 24H2, it extends to the Pro edition, too.
 A workaround to bypass the internet connection requirements of the Windows 11 setup has been published that works for version 21H2 but may be blocked for newer versions:

-      - When you reach the ìLetís Connect You To A Networkî page, type Shift-F10 to open a console window.
+      - When you reach the ‚ÄúLet‚Äôs Connect You To A Network‚Äù page, type Shift-F10 to open a console window.

       - Here you type ``taskmgr`` to start the Task Manager window so you can see all running processes.

-      - Expand the Task Manager by clicking the ìMore Detailsî button, and then find ìNetwork Connection Flow.î
+      - Expand the Task Manager by clicking the ‚ÄúMore Details‚Äù button, and then find ‚ÄúNetwork Connection Flow.‚Äù

-      - Select this process and then hit the ìEnd Taskî button.
+      - Select this process and then hit the ‚ÄúEnd Task‚Äù button.

       - Now you can close these newly opened windows and return to the Windows 11 setup, where you will enter local account information.